Why Simpler Ingredients Are Not Always So Simple

-While turmeric (curcumin) is a commonly used natural colour material, the recall has thankfully not affected the food colour industry.
+While turmeric (curcumin) is a commonly used natural color material, the recall has thankfully not affected the food color industry.
 However, the recall does highlight a key emerging issue for food manufacturers as they embark on product reformulation initiatives to meet consumer demand for fewer and simpler ingredients.

-Inherently, colouring foods and colours from natural sources have the potential to create food safety problems.
+Inherently, coloring foods and colors from natural sources have the potential to create food safety problems.
 Possible food safety problems are:

 - Heavy Metals